-Jwalk would of course have put the plug back, but a horde of zombies burst from the hole and began to chase the siblings.
+J-Walk would have put the plug back, of course, but a horde of zombies burst from the hole and began to chase the siblings.

 After the zombies, some rather unsavory clowns with their gnashing balloons crept out of the crevasse.

-Jwalk and Kennedy knew that they might be spotted by the witches if they tried to escape by broom.
+J-Walk and Kennedy knew that they might be spotted by the witches if they tried to escape by broom.
 Kennedy found one of the largest monsters and demanded safe passage.
 Believing Kennedy to be a most fearsome witch, the monster agreed.

 They escaped the chaos, knowing that it was their responsibility to fix what they had wrought, but first they needed to regroup.
 Kennedy named their monster Rafi.

-In the calm of the pumpkin patch, an idea began to form in Jwalk’s mind.
+In the calm of the pumpkin patch, an idea began to form in J-Walk’s mind.

 They worked through the night, ready to put their plan into action.
 If this didn’t turn the tide of terrors that was still spreading, they didn’t know what would.